 - With a dedicated full-time person, your digital marketing will no longer be swept under other tasks in the priority list, and will take on a more defined structure.

 - Because they are primarily focused with your company’s digital activities, projects and campaigns can be executed much faster and with it, your company can enjoy the results faster, too.

 What you should look for in filling out this role

 Ideally, you should look for someone that can do both IT and online marketing — an individual with enough knowledge and experience in both fronts that, again, can act as your company’s bridge to third-party partners like developers and marketing agencies.

 Experience beats everything.
 It would be a plus if they have (or have had) their own websites (e.g., affiliate sites or webshops).
 That way, they would have had exposure not only to marketing but also to the technical side of things, and this with the perspective of a business owner.

 They could also be someone who has worked in an agency before—meaning they have the know-how and can apply it to your company, as well as relevant resources and connections who can help you (for example, with Adwords, Facebook advertisement, SEO, etc.).

 Marketing and technical background

 Ideally, your new digital marketer should have both a technical and marketing background.
-You’re not exactly looking for a programmer here, but just someone who understands enough to be able to act as a sort of liaison between you and your developers or the IT agency that you use.
+You’re not exactly looking for a software developer here, but just someone who understands enough to be able to act as a sort of liaison between you and your developers or the IT agency that you use.